Herdubreid/ais.pwsh/howtos/data-quickview.md

 ## Quick View

-How to quickly view the results of an Celin.AIS.Query or Celin.AIS.Script command.
+This is the short introduction to the results of an Celin.AIS.Query or Celin.AIS.Script command.

 Let's assume we have the `$ab` of the following Address Book query (from Get Started):